stormasm/nunotes/README.md

 ```

 The String arguments to follow_cell_path are for the column names.
-The Int arguments to follow_cell_path are for the row names.
+The Int arguments to follow_cell_path are for the rows.

 ```rust
 [[a,b];[rick,pete], [bill,paul]] | get a